django-import-export/django-import-export/docs/getting_started.rst

 Advanced data manipulation
 --------------------------

-Not all data can be easily pull off an object/model attribute.
+Not all data can be easily extracted from an object/model attribute.
 In order to turn complicated data model into a (generally simpler) processed data structure, ``dehydrate_<fieldname>`` method should be defined::